Strong African American Families Program (SAAF)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study uses a subsample from Brody et al. (2004).
-The purpose of this study was to examine the effect of the Strong African American Families Program (SAAF) on the parenting practices and the active role of youths in explaining avoidance of risky sexual activities and alcohol use of rural African American youth as they transition into adolescence.
-Families were randomly assigned to SAAF or a control condition.
+The study used the same sample as Brody et al. (2004).
+The purpose of the study was to examine the effect of the Strong African American Families Program (SAAF) on parenting practices and the active role of youths in explaining avoidance of risky sexual activities and alcohol use of rural African American youth as they transition into adolescence.
+Randomization occurred at the county level.
+Participants were families randomly assigned to SAAF or a control condition.
 Measures utilized include the Parental Communication about Sex Scale and the Racial Socialization Scale.
 Results indicate that rural African American families who participated in SAAF experienced increases in both parent and youth reports of regulated-communicative parenting, which in turn increased youth’s avoidance of risk opportunity situations and engagement in risk behavior.
-Limitations include reliance on self-reported measures, male caregivers rarely participated in the program (even though they were invited to do so), and results may not be generalizable to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds.
+Limitations include the reliance on self-reported measures, male caregivers rarely participated in the program (even though they were invited to do so), and results may not be generalizable to rural African American families in other geographic regions or from dissimilar socioeconomic backgrounds.

 Length of controlled postintervention follow-up: 65 months.